 When the CID is conducting a criminal investigation, the case will go through several administrative levels before being evaluated by the IRS’s national office in Washington, D.C.
 This can be a slow process–which is good to the extent that it means there are a lot of opportunities to stop the process and have the case switched back to a civil tax investigation.

 Whether you are at the initial phases of being contacted by the IRS or if you are actively being investigated for a tax crime, you have the right to representation.
 You need to know your rights and have a criminal tax attorney on your side.

-We are former IRS employees who help taxpayers with criminal tax matters.
-We offer compassionate, individualized service at the most affordable rates.
+We are former IRS attorneys, appeals officers, and auditors who help taxpayers with criminal tax matters.
+We offer compassionate, individualized service at manageable rates.

-If you suspect you are being investigated for a tax crime or will be, call today for a free, confidential consultation.
-Our toll-free number is 877-219-2619.
+If you suspect you are being investigated for a tax crime or will be, call today for a confidential consultation.
+Our number is 832-915-1040.